-The Input Selection buttons (to the left and right of the digital/analog button) control what channel is being measured by the analyzer, and whether the signal comes from the analog or digital inputs or the internal generator-monitor (or gen-mon) path.
-The gen-mon path provides a direct connection from the analog or digital generator to the analyzer for reference measurements.
+The Input Selection buttons (to the left and right of the GEN button) control which channel is being measured by the analyzer, and whether the signal comes from the analyzer inputs or the internal generator-monitor (or gen-mon) path.
+The gen-mon path provides a direct connection from the generator to the analyzer for reference measurements.

-Most measurements only use a single signal source (channel).
-For these measurements, pressing the INPUT A button will cause the measurement to be taken from the digital or analog input channel A. Pressing the INPUT A button again will cause the measurement to be taken from the channel A gen-mon path.
-Pressing the INPUT B button will cause the measurement to be taken from the digital or analog input channel B. Pressing the INPUT B button again will cause the measurement to be taken from the channel B gen-mon path.
+Most measurement functions use only a single signal source (channel).
+For these measurements, pressing the INPUT A button will cause the measurement to be taken from analyzer input A. Pressing the INPUT B button will cause the measurement to be taken from the analyzer input channel B. Pressing the center 'GEN' button after selecting the channel to measure will connect the analyzer to the internal gen-mon path.